 Mistakes Made On Vote by Mail Ballots

-Contact the Elections Office for instructions on how to obtain a second ballot at 209-525-5200 or 209-525-5230 for assistance in Spanish if an Vote by Mail ballot is lost, destroyed, or a mistake is made that requires a second ballot.
+Contact the Elections Office for instructions on how to obtain a second ballot at 209-525-5200 or 209-525-5230 for assistance in the Spanish language if a vote by mail ballot is lost, destroyed or a mistake is made that requires a second ballot.

 [ TOP ]

 Concern Regarding Receipt Of Ballots By The Elections Office By Election Day

 If a ballot is mailed prior to Election Day, but the voter has concerns that it may not have been received at the Elections Office on or before 8 p.m.
 Election Day, the voter may do the following: